jmcooper/angular-hogwarts-tdd-kata/README.md

 ---

 We have a disaster, a crisis of epic proportion!
-Sorting Hat is on an extended vacation with Nymphadora Tonks' ghost.
+Sorting Hat is celebrating at Hogsmeade with Nymphadora Tonks' ghost and refuses to leave.
 The replacement, the old straw thing that sorted you, is sorting everything according to this Kata! **I am not sure I see the problem.**

 Everyone is being sorted into _Hufflepuff_! **Oh, no!, I could have been in Gryffindor!
 What can we do?**